JerryTseee/JerryTseee.github.io/_pages/Miscellanea.md

 # Fun Facts About Me 😎
-- I am also interested in fencing (HKU Epee fencing team), photography, drawing, basketball and rap music
+- I am also interested in fencing (HKU Epee fencing team), photography, drawing, basketball and rap music.
-- I can speak three languages, English, Mandarin, and Cantonese.
+- I can speak four languages, English, Cantonese, Mandarin, and Southwestern Mandarin.
-- I am "half HongKonger, half Sichuaner", and I used to live in Zhuhai (a beautiful small city) for more than 10 years.
+- I am "half HongKonger, half Sichuanese", and I used to live in Zhuhai (a beautiful small city) for more than 10 years.